Big Tree: Instructions

 The Big Tree project is open to any R-P312 man who wishes to contribute his NGS results.
 It's free.
 This project is one of many that relies on the open sharing of BigY or FGC results.
 These tests are useful only when the data is compared to those of other men.

-For the BigY, the files I need are the "Raw Data" files.
-This consists of a .BED and .VCF file which can be downloaded from the BigY results page.
-They come as one .zip file, which is about 300kB or so in size.
+For the BigY, the files I need are the VCF files.
+This consists of a .BED and .VCF file which can be downloaded from the BigY results page for free.
+They come as one .zip file, which is about 10MB or so in size.
 Please don't extract the files from the .ZIP archive, leave them as they come.

 The surname that appears in the filename is the surname I'll use with your kit number on the tree.
 You can always e-mail me to make changes.

-Your "Raw Data" is downloaded from your FTDNA page.
+Your "Raw Data" is accessed from your FTDNA page.
 After you sign in click on the link for your "Big Y Results".

 Finally click the green "Download VCF" button in the windows the opens.